BenDeJonge/rust-leetcode/README.md

 ## Fetcher

-An
+A
 [fetcher module](https://github.com/BenDeJonge/rust-leetcode/tree/main/src/fetcher)
-is available to make web requests to LeetCode and automatically pull in question data and create local resources.
+is available to make web requests to LeetCode to automatically pull in question data and create local resources.

 ```